ikehi/ClarityBot/README.md

 ## Introduction

-LawGPT aims to assist users by providing accurate and concise legal information in the country on nigeria  and related legal documents.
+JuscticeAI aims to assist users by providing accurate and concise legal information in the country on nigeria  and related legal documents.
 The chatbot retrieves relevant context from the knowledge base to answer user queries efficiently.

 ## Features